 I ordered an $8.99 Veggie Wrap, which was not only delicious and huge, but also came with a side dish.
 I picked macaroni and cheese, which tasted very fresh (I think it was homemade).
 Again, the servings are very large, so I actually could not eat more than one half of my wrap (it is served in two halves).

 The Galaxy Diner has, of course, a very large variety of milkshakes (it is a diner, after all); however, they also carry a selection of unique desserts.
 I decided to try fried twinkie a la mode.
-I can’t say I particularly enjoyed it, although it wasn’t that it was prepared poorly, it was just too sweet for me.
+I can’t say I particularly enjoyed it, although it wasn’t that it was prepared poorly- it was just too sweet for me!
 My next visit I decided to order a $5.25 caramel milkshake for a different approach.
-Now, I realize $5 seems overpriced for a milkshake, but they actually give you a large container of milkshake for you to refill your class so by the end I had 2-3 milkshakes, but could have had a fourth! $5.35 for 4 milkshakes makes… about a $1.30 a milkshake, a pretty competitive price if you ask me!
+Now, I realize $5 seems overpriced for a milkshake, but they actually give you a large container of milkshake for you to refill your glass, so by the end I had 2-3 milkshakes, but could have had a fourth! $5.35 for 4 milkshakes makes about… $1.30 a milkshake, a pretty competitive price if you ask me!

 The menu prices were very reasonable considering the quantity given.
 Like I mentioned earlier, I shared my $11 breakfast with my mother and my $9 lunch lasted for two days.
 I recommend splitting a wrap with a friend-it will fill you both and save you each a pretty penny!

 9/4/21 Update: I was really hungry during my last visit and ate the entire wrap, so maybe don’t share with a fried if you’re as hungry as I was!😂 Still, though, the lunch/dinner is worth the $9!